AgrimGupta195/v0-clone/README.md

 ## How It Works

 ### Frontend
 - **Next.js**: The core framework used for building the frontend.
-It provides server-side rendering (SSR) and static site generation (SSG) capabilities, ensuring fast and SEO-friendly pages.
-- **React**: Used for building reusable UI components and managing the user interface.
+It provides server-side rendering (SSR) and static site generation (SSG) capabilities, ensuring fast and SEO-friendly pages.Used for building reusable UI components and managing the user interface.
 - **Tailwind CSS**: A utility-first CSS framework for styling the application, enabling rapid UI development with a consistent design system.

 ### Backend